Animal Health & Welfare

 Going Above and Beyond

 In addition to F.A.R.M. second-party assessments, NDA is committed to a vigorous third-party evaluation program.
-For several years, NDA has utilized recognized outside third-party experts to evaluate members’ management practices and animal welfare standards.
+NDA utilizes recognized outside third-party experts to evaluate members’ management practices and animal welfare standards.

 These provide in-depth assessments to some NDA farms every year, evaluating all farms over a rotating schedule designed to spread best practices and accelerate continuous improvement.
 NDA dairy farms to date have demonstrated excellent animal care practices and members appreciate the insights used to promote continuous improvement.